Introduction

 • Track your debt and equity financial instruments to improve borrowing and investing decisions.

-• Gather data from banks, ERPs, spreadsheets, FP&A, and other systems for the desired period (monthly, quarterly, or annually) and store them in a single repository.
+• Gather data from banks, ERPs, spreadsheets, FP&A, and other systems for the desired period (monthly, quarterly, or annually) and consolidate it in a single repository.

-• Perform AI modeling on complex cash flow categories such as A/R and A/P, heuristic modeling on cash flows such as payroll and taxes, and conduct time series modeling for capturing seasonality, trends, and patterns.
+• Utilize AI modeling for complex cash flow categories such as accounts receivable (A/R) and accounts payable (A/P), heuristic modeling for cash flows such as payroll and taxes, and time series modeling for capturing seasonality, trends, and patterns.

-• Consider internal and external scenarios that may influence future cash flows, such as changes in sales, expenses, industry trends, customer behavior, and regulatory and market conditions.
+• Consider internal and external scenarios that may impact future cash flows, such as changes in sales, expenses, industry trends, customer behavior, and regulatory and market conditions.

-• Use this information to create forecasts of expected cash flows (preferably through a cash forecasting system for speed and accuracy) and make adjustments based on your analysis.
+• Use the information obtained to create forecasts of expected cash flows (preferably through a cash forecasting system for speed and accuracy) and make adjustments based on your analysis.

 • Review and validate the forecasted cash flows by comparing them with actuals to determine forecast accuracy.

-• Get information from cash flow statements and forecasts to determine the optimal level of working capital required to support a company’s daily operations.
+• Utilize information from cash flow statements and forecasts to determine the optimal level of working capital required to support a company’s daily operations.

 • Develop and implement strategies to optimize working capital management by improving inventory, receivable, and payables management.

-• Continuously monitor working capital management KPIs against industry standards and targets.
+• Continuously monitor KPIs related to working capital management, against industry standards and targets.

 • Adjust working capital management strategies as necessary based on analysis and feedback received.

-• Communicate with finance, procurement, and sales teams to ensure proper execution of working capital management initiatives.
+• Collaborate with finance, procurement, and sales teams to ensure proper execution of working capital management initiatives.

-1. Identify and classify treasury risk exposures and their sources.
-Organizations should also capture emerging risks which are potential risks that they might face in the future.
+• Identify and classify treasury risk exposures and their sources.
+Organizations should also capture emerging risks, which are potential risks that they might face in the future.

-2. Assess the likelihood of risk occurrence and its potential impact on the organization.
+• Assess the likelihood of a risk occurrence and its potential impact on the organization.

 • Avoiding risks by adjusting business strategy